Civic Square Design Study

 Hi; could you please tell me what the following statement from your Civc Square Design Study piece, above, means: "Our downtown is home a diverse and growing residential range of housing for a growing population."
 What is the residential range of housing that exists, or is planned, within this civic square?
 Thank you.

-Sissinghurst asked 6 months ago
+Sissinghurst asked almost 1 year ago

 We appreciate your interest in this Study Project.